savage13/libsac-doc/doc.md

 - `array` - Input data to differentiate
 - `n` - length of ararry
-- `step` - Time sampling of input data
+- `delta` - Time sampling of input data
 - `output` - Output differentiated data, length n-1

 This is the default scheme in the SAC program.